Use Self-Scheduling to book a primary care appointment online

 Symptoms may include:

-• Flu-like symptoms such as fever, chills, night sweats, and fatigue.
+• Flu-like symptoms such as fever, chills, night sweats, dizziness, and feeling tired.
 These are often the first symptoms.

 • Weight loss.

-See your doctor if you have symptoms like these that don't go away, especially if you are at risk for endocarditis.
+Call your doctor right away if you have symptoms like these that don't go away, especially if you are at risk for endocarditis.

-If endocarditis isn't treated soon, it can lead to more serious problems, such as:
+If endocarditis isn't treated right away, it can lead to more serious problems, such as:

 • Heart failure.